What is Bandwidth sharing?

 The term “bandwidth” refers to the rate at which data is transmitted to your PC from the Internet and vice versa.
 If you initiate one of the various speed tests you can find on the web, you’ll notice that bandwidth is usually measured in Gbps (gigabits per second) or Mbps (megabits per second).
 For example, the difference between downloading a massive game update versus a simple PDF file is enormous.
 Either way, the bandwidth you aren’t using could be put to use for your benefit.

-With Salad, you’ll have the choice to share your unused bandwidth to process video content on top of blockchain workloads.
+With Salad, you’ll have the choice to share your unused bandwidth to process video content on top of blockchain and container workloads.
 The result?
 Increased earnings for you.

 What Can My Bandwidth Do?